The Last Temptation of Christ (film): Plot

-Jesus of Nazareth, a carpenter in Roman-occupied Judea, is torn between his own desires and his knowledge of God's plan for him.
+Jesus of Nazareth is a carpenter in the Roman client state, Judea.
+He is torn between his own desires and his knowledge of God's plan for him.
 His friend Judas Iscariot is sent to kill him for collaborating with the Romans to crucify Jewish rebels, but suspects that Jesus is the Messiah and asks him to lead a war of liberation against the Romans.
 While Jesus assures him that his message is one of love for mankind, Judas warns him not to harm the rebellion.

-Jesus starts preaching after saving prostitute Mary Magdalene from a stoning and being baptized by John the Baptist.
-He acquires disciples, some who want freedom from the Romans while Jesus maintains people should tend to matters of the spirit.
+Jesus starts preaching after saving prostitute Mary Magdalene from a stoning and after being baptized by John the Baptist.
+He acquires disciples, some whom want freedom from the Romans while Jesus maintains people should tend to matters of the spirit.
 Jesus goes into the desert to test his connection to God, where he resists temptation by Satan.
 Returning from the desert, Jesus is nursed back to health by Martha and Mary of Bethany, who encourage him to marry and have children.

-After performing miracles, including raising Lazarus from the dead, Jesus's ministry reaches Jerusalem, where he chases out money lenders from the temple.
+After performing miracles, including raising Lazarus from the dead, Jesus' ministry reaches Jerusalem, where he and his followers chase out money changers from the temple.
 He begins bleeding from his hands, which he recognizes as a sign that he must die on the cross to bring salvation to mankind and instructs Judas to give him to the Romans.
 Jesus convenes his disciples for a Passover seder, whereupon Judas leads a contingent of soldiers to arrest Jesus in the garden of Gethsemane.
-Pontius Pilate tells Jesus that he must be put to death as he represents a threat to the Roman Empire; he is subsequently flogged, mocked and taken to be crucified.
+Although acknowledging his virtues and their significance, Pontius Pilate tells Jesus that he must be put to death as he represents a threat to the Roman Empire; he is subsequently beaten, flogged, mocked and taken to be crucified.